Breadcrumb

 The Demand Modeling Overview module provides an overview of the data sources and approach used to model demand for health care services and providers.
 Here, we provide additional details specific to modeling demand for the health occupations covered in this analysis.

-Demand for workers in many occupation categories are based on rates of patient-clinician encounters across employment settings.
+Demand for workers in many occupation categories is based on rates of patient-clinician encounters across employment settings.
 This starts with the industry distribution estimated from analysis of ACS mapped to employment settings (Exhibit XI‑3).
 For occupations that work in provider office, outpatient, and home health settings the growth in demand for health care workers is tied to growth in demand for visits in those respective settings (Exhibit XI‑4).
-For some occupations total visits is the proxy for demand, while for other occupations a subset of visits is the proxy for demand.
+For some occupations total visits are the proxy for demand, while for other occupations a subset of visits is the proxy for demand.
 For example, demand for chiropractors is driven by the projected number of visits to the offices of chiropractors.
 Due to a lack of data on visits to opticians, optometrist visits are used as a proxy for demand for both opticians and optometrists.
 That is, the growth in demand for eye care (as modeled by projected growth in patients seeking optometrist services) is used as a proxy for growth in demand for both optometrists and opticians.
 Demand for health care workers in hospital inpatient settings is modeled using either total inpatient days or a subset of inpatient days directly tied to the occupation.

 Dividing (a) total national health care utilization by (b) total health care workers (plus estimated starting year shortages), by delivery site, provides a national ratio (Exhibit XI‑5).
 Under the Status Quo scenario, these ratios are assumed to be constant over time.
 These ratios are not estimates of the number of patient encounters with the health care worker during the course of the year.
 Rather, these ratios simply relate growth in demand for health care workers to the growth in demand for health care services in the setting in which they work.

 Demand for pharmacists, pharmacy technicians, and pharmacy aides is tied to the number of prescriptions written.
-Using the pooled files of the latest available from the National Ambulatory Medical Care Survey (NAMCS) and the outpatient National Hospital Ambulatory Medical Survey (NHAMCS), we modeled average number of prescriptions written during an office, outpatient, or emergency visit by medical specialty or diagnosis category associated with the visit.5 We pooled 2014-2016 NAMCS files, which report detailed physician specialty, to model prescriptions by visit to a particular specialty.
+Using the pooled files of the latest available data from the National Ambulatory Medical Care Survey (NAMCS) and the outpatient National Hospital Ambulatory Medical Survey (NHAMCS), we modeled average number of prescriptions written during an office, outpatient, or emergency visit by medical specialty or diagnosis category associated with the visit.
+5 We pooled 2014-2016 NAMCS files, which report detailed physician specialty, to model prescriptions by visit to a particular specialty.
 Later years of NAMCS do not include detailed physician specialties, so we applied the distribution of detailed specialties in the pooled 2014-2016 NAMCS data to the overall weighted estimates of the recent 2019 NAMCS.
 The most recent NHAMCS outpatient public use files available for analyzing prescriptions are 2007-2011.
 The 2012-2017 NHAMCS outpatient survey data is currently on hold due to data quality issues, and data was not collected for 2018-2020.

 When multiplied by the projected number of visits, this provides a projection of future prescriptions written.
 The assumption is that the ratio of filled to written prescriptions will remain constant over time.
 Medications prescribed for hospital inpatient is modeled as a ratio of national inpatient days to national number of pharmacists working in hospitals.
 The projected growth in demand for prescriptions in ambulatory settings is used to project growth in demand for community-based pharmacists and those working in mail-order pharmacies.
 The projected growth in hospital inpatient days is used to project growth in demand for hospital-based pharmacists.

 Emergency medical technicians (EMTs) and paramedics provide a wide range of services—many of which do not show up in medical billing records.
-The number of ambulance arrivals and transfers between hospitals is used as a proxy for demand for EMTs and paramedics, based on analysis of the 2018-2019 NHAMCS emergency department file and the 2019 NIS which as discharge information indicating if a patient was transferred to another hospital.
+The number of ambulance arrivals and transfers between hospitals is used as a proxy for demand for EMTs and paramedics, based on analysis of the 2019-2021 NHAMCS emergency department file and the 2021 NIS which as discharge information indicating if a patient was transferred to another hospital.

 The Status Quo scenario starts with the assumption that national demand equals supply plus a current shortfall.
 The magnitude of the current shortfall is calculated as the estimated shift up in demand caused by COVID-19 becoming endemic.
 As described in the Demand Modeling Overview module, we estimate an increase in demand for outpatient care and hospital inpatient care associated with COVID-19 becoming endemic.
 For allied health occupations, the estimated increase varies by occupation but is about 1-2% increase for most allied health occupations.
 This shift up in demand, despite supply being relatively static, creates a small shortfall that is likely a conservative estimate of shortfall as there is a growing perception of shortfall across many allied health occupations but little data to quantify the shortfall.6 The Status Quo scenario then extrapolates current patterns of care into the future.
 Predicted probabilities of health care use were applied to project health care service use specific to the settings where these professionals are employed.